Peyman-Borhani/Work-Plan/README.md

 ▪ Based on above points they can't fully optimize for new emerging business.
 ▪ Is easier for new teams/startups to think revolutionary and progressive, without constraints, authoruzations,etc...
 ▪ Breaking changes: a new team/business have less dependencies: regulations, old standards/technologies/methods/tools/stack.
 #### *To sum up above points a new business under an independent team can achieve better & faster results if the members have great ideas, some experience and experties.*

 ## Requirements
 ▪ Few personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
 ▪ Must have/find talented team members.
 (A team needs: technical Lead, developer,designer, marketing, fund raiser...)
 ▪ Networking for users and business => (Social networks/groups, friends, work-mates, Linkedin, Git Hub, Uni groups).
-###### (You must have few of these points.
-If not prepare.
-Marketing and ads comes at later stage into Business Networking )
+###### (You must have few of above points.
+If not, prepare! -▪- Marketing must be included with Business Networking at completion stage)

 ## Startup Sectors
 - New Amazing/Useful Idea.